JoshAaronLevy/slideshow-buddy/USER_EXPERIENCE_PLAN.md

 2. Create Track Picker Modal:
    - File: `src/components/TrackPickerModal.tsx`
-   - Search Spotify tracks (already have search in musicStore)
+   - **Tab 1: Search** - Search all of Spotify
-   - Browse user's saved tracks
+   - **Tab 2: My Library** - Browse user's saved tracks
-   - Browse playlists and select individual tracks
+   - **Tab 3: From Playlists** - Browse Spotify playlists, then select tracks from within them
+     - Show list of user's Spotify playlists
+     - Tap playlist → see all tracks in that playlist
+     - Multi-select tracks from the playlist
+     - Can navigate back to browse other playlists
-   - Multi-select with checkboxes
+   - Multi-select with checkboxes across all tabs
-   - Shows selection count
+   - Shows running selection count (sticky footer)
-   - Preview track button
+   - Preview track button (30s preview if available)
+   - "Done" button to confirm selection

 3. Create Playlist Creation Modal:
    - File: `src/components/PlaylistCreationModal.tsx`
    - Name field (required)
-   - "Add Tracks" button → opens TrackPickerModal
+   - "Add Tracks" button → opens TrackPickerModal (with all 3 tabs)
-   - Shows list of selected tracks with reorder capability
+   - Shows list of selected tracks
    - Remove track button per track
+   - **Note:** Tracks play in the order they were added (no reorder UI for MVP)
    - Save button

 4. Create Playlist Edit Modal: